-Houston – Starting this summer, the federal government is sending money to parents with children as part of the expanded child tax credit.
+HOUSTON – The federal government is now sending money to parents with children as part of the expanded child tax credit.

 What you need to know:

-- The first payments to parents will go out on July 15.
+- The first payments to parents started going out on July 15.
 They will continue every month through December 2021.

 - You will receive the second half of what you are owed in April 2022 when you file your taxes.